eleda77/eleda77.github.io/docs/vocab_list.md

 **scutage** - a payment exacted by a lord in lieu of military service due to him by the holder of a fee

+**scuttle** - a metal container with a sloping hinged lid and a handle, used to fetch and store coal for a domestic fire

 **sebaceous** - relating to oil or fat

 **secondment** - the detachment of a person (such as a military officer) from his or her regular organization for temporary assignment elsewhere